Punjab, India: Urban Rapid Transit System

-Hindu Mandirs can be found all over Punjab with the Shri Durgiana Mandir in Amritsar, and the Shri Devi Talab Mandir in Jalandhar visited by many pilgrims every year.
-Due to the open nature of their religion, a segment of Punjabis who are Punjabi Hindus continue heterogeneous religious practices in spiritual kinship with Sikhism.
-This not only includes veneration of the Sikh Gurus in private practice but also visit to Sikh Gurdwaras in addition to Hindu Mandirs.

 Education

+Schools

 Primary and Secondary education is mainly affiliated to Punjab School Education Board.
 Punjab is served by several institutions of higher education, including 23 universities that provide undergraduate and postgraduate courses in all the major arts, humanities, science, engineering, law, medicine, veterinary science, and business.
-Reading and writing Punjabi language is compulsory till matriculation for every student failing which the schools attract fine or cancellation of licence.
+Reading and writing Punjabi language is compulsory until matriculation for every student failing which the schools attract fine or cancellation of licence.

+The table below shows the district level teacher to pupil ratio from class 1 to 5 in Punjab, as of 2017.

+The table below shows the average population per school in each district of Punjab as of 2011 census and the total number of schools as of 2017.
+This includes government schools, affiliated schools, recognised and aided schools.
+Note:- Pathankot and Fazilka were part of Gurdaspur and Ferozepur respectively, before 2011, so separate data for them regarding the average population per school is not available.

+Colleges and universities

 Punjab Agricultural University is a leading institution globally for the study of agriculture and played a significant role in Punjab's Green Revolution in the 1960s–70s.
-Alumni of the Panjab University, Chandigarh include Manmohan Singh, the former Prime Minister of India, and Dr. Har Gobind Khorana, a biochemistry nobel laureate.
+Alumni of the Panjab University, Chandigarh include Manmohan Singh, the former Prime Minister of India, and Har Gobind Khorana, a biochemistry nobel laureate.
 One of the oldest institutions of medical education is the Christian Medical College, Ludhiana, which has existed since 1894.
 There is an existing gap in education between men and women, particularly in rural areas of Punjab.
 Of a total of 1 million 300 thousand students enrolled in grades five to eight, only 44% are women.

 Punjab has 23 universities, of which ten are private, 9 are state, one is central and three are deemed universities.
 Punjab has 104,000 (104,000) engineering seats.

 Punjab is also increasingly becoming known for education of yoga and naturopathy, with its student slowly adopting these as their career.
 The Board of Naturopathy and Yoga Science (BNYS) is located in the state.
 Regional College Dinanagar is the first college to be opened in Dinanagar Town.